radareorg/r2con/2018/ctf/ant74/README.md

 The `obj.main.exhausted` is initializated with `0x58` in `sym.main.main` function.
 So we have limited number of moves, specifically it should be less than 88.

-Since our input is probably used as input for `sym.main.move` function, we can assume that there is only one right solution.
+Since our input is probably used as input for `sym.main.win` function, we can assume that there is only one right solution.

 Our goal is to move player from 0,0 to f.
 We can use `d` and `u` cells in order to be transfered between mazes.
 Here is our path: